orbit-firmware/orbit/README.md

-# Orbit Firmware
+# orbit Firmware

 <img src="https://github.com/orbit-firmware/orbit/blob/master/docs/public/logo.svg?raw=true" width="100" height="100">

-Orbit is a `rust keyboard firmware` built for ease.
+orbit is a `rust keyboard firmware` built for ease.

 Its main selling points are:
   - You can configure your keyboard directly through the keyboard's flash drive.